purescript/package-sets/CONTRIBUTING.md

 ### Prerequisites

-In order to hack on this project, you should have installed:
+To hack on this project, it should be enough to have [nix](https://nixos.org/nix/download.html) installed.
+You can verify your changes with

+    nix-shell --command make

+If you're unable to run Nix, then you should have the following installed:
 - [dhall]
 - [dhall-to-json][dhall]
 - [spago]